Layland-Barratt baronets

-The Layland-Barratt Baronetcy, of the Manor House in the Borough of Torquay and of Tregarne Lodge in the Parish of St Austell in the County of Cornwall, was a title in the Baronetage of the United Kingdom.
-It was created on 23 July 1908 for Francis Layland-Barratt, Liberal Member of Parliament for Torquay and St Austell.
-The title became extinct on the death of the second Baronet in 1968.
+The Layland-Barratt baronetcy, of the Manor House in the Borough of Torquay and of Tregarne Lodge in the Parish of St Austell in the County of Cornwall, was a title in the Baronetage of the United Kingdom.
+It was created on 23 July 1908 for Francis Layland-Barratt, Member of Parliament for Torquay and St Austell.
+The title became extinct on the death of 2nd Baronet in 1968.